toanhminh0412/soccer_app/PLAN.md

 TODO:
-- Only admins can edit their games
-- Add username to users

 - Request to join group
 - Make the login page redirect to the destination
 - Add a signup page